LanzJosephPelayo/2ECEB-ECE2112-PA-2/README.md

 The following methods were used in this problem to create a unique function:

-• `.mean()` = A built-in function in numpy that automatically takes the average or mean value from an list or an array without manually calculating the mean through hard code.
+• `np.mean()` = A built-in function in numpy that automatically takes the average or mean value from an list or an array without manually calculating the mean through hard code.

 Example:
 `
 X = [ 10, 20, 30, 40, 50]
-X.mean() = 30.0
+np.mean(X) = 30.0
 `

 • `np.std()` = A built-in function in the Numpy library that automatically shows how much the numbers within the dataset or array are spread out or far from the mean.